truenas/documentation/content/en/hub/sharing/iscsi/iscsi-share.md

 ### Portal

-Now you will Either create a new portal or select an existing one from the dropdown.
+Now you will either create a new portal or select an existing one from the dropdown.

 If you create a new portal, you will need to select a *Discovery Authentication Method*.

 If you set the *Discovery Authentication Method* to *CHAP* or *MUTUAL CHAP*, then you will also need to select a *Discovery Authentication Group*.
 If a group doesn't already exist select *Create New* from the dropdown and enter the desired *Group ID*, *User*, and *Secret*.